GideonAmhaG/food-map/README.md

 # Global Food Security Map with Africa Focus

+This project is a work in progress.
+Features are being developed, and the application may not be fully functional yet.
+Please check back for updates.

 This project is a React-based web application that visualizes food security indicators globally, with a special focus on African countries.
 It uses Leaflet for map rendering and displays data from multiple sources.

 ## Features